 - Use a personal inhaler for inhaling all 3 oils.

 If you’re suffering like I am with allergies, take heart-spring is coming!
 The sun is out and I’m starting to shed the S.A.D state I’ve been in since the first of February!
-Now if only I could find a natural remedy!
+Try essential oils for allergies-I think you’ll find some relief!

 Please comment below if you’ve found something that works!